 Summing Up Our List Of British 1980s Singers

-Without these iconic British singers, music fans wouldn’t enjoy reliving the past with nostalgia.
+Without these iconic singers, music fans wouldn’t enjoy reliving the past with nostalgia.
 Their songs will forever keep the ‘80s decade alive.